Billionaire investor, Warren Buffett, who famously said in 1990 that he had made a mistake investing in airlines, just invested in airlines.

-Whoever pulled the trigger, it has been confirmed that Berkshire Hathaway invested less than $500 million total in Delta Air Lines Inc. (NYSE:DALD) and United Continental Holdings Inc. (NYSE:UALC) stock.
-An additional almost $800 million investment was made in American Airlines Group Inc. (TSX:AALD).
+Whoever pulled the trigger, it has been confirmed that Berkshire Hathaway invested less than $500 million total in Delta Air Lines Inc. (NYSE:DALB) and United Continental Holdings Inc. (NYSE:UALA) stock.
+An additional almost $800 million investment was made in American Airlines Group Inc. (TSX:AALA).

 Buffett told CNBC that Berkshire had also bought shares of Southwest Airlines Co.
 (NYSE:LUVC).
 The Southwest buy could not be confirmed since it did not appear on the latest Berkshire disclosure and Southwest declined to confirm an investment by Buffett.